 Our Analysis and Test Results

 Anon is a branch of Burton Snowboards, and they have been producing high-quality ski and snowboard goggles for many years.
 A few years ago, they introduced their first magnetic lenses, and now there are a number of competitors on the market offering similar products.
-We added the M4 to the test this year to see if could compete with the top of the line offerings from Oakley and Smith.
+We added the M4 to the test this year to see if they could compete with the top of the line offerings from other well-known manufacturers.
 Spoiler Alert: they can.
 Our testers were impressed with them right off the bat due to their great optics, the magnetic lens system, integrated magnetic facemask, and comfortable fit.
-Read on to find out more about our new Editors' Choice Award winner.

-SONAR is a lens technology developed exclusively for Anon through their partnership with Zeiss.
-It is similar in intention and function to Smith's Chromapop and Oakley's Prizm lenses as it increases depth perception and enhances contrast to help you see the world around you more clearly.
+SONAR is a lens technology developed exclusively for Anon through its partnership with Zeiss.
+It is similar in intention and function to other top performing lenses, as it increases depth perception and enhances contrast to help you see the world around you more clearly.
 Testers found the SONAR Red lens to work very well in bright light conditions while still providing great visibility in shady terrain or on overcast days.
 In very low light conditions, cloudy or storming, the SONAR Infrared lens works very well and helps to brighten things up and increase contrast.
 The lenses are incredibly easy to swap out, and the goggles come with a hard curved lens case to store the spare when not in use.
 A microfiber goggle bag to clean your lenses with a sleeve to store the spare lens is also included.

 Goggle lenses keep improving, and these days it's really challenging to differentiate between the best lenses on the market.
 Spherical and Toric lenses provide clearer and less distorted vision than cylindrical lenses, but even then the difference is quite minimal and often unnoticeable.
-That said, testers found the optics and overall lens quality of the M4 to be on par with the Airbrake XL, the Smith I/OX, Smith I/O Mag, and the Electric EG3, all of which offer the least distortion, clearest vision, and best depth perception in our test selection.
+That said, testers found the optics and overall lens quality of the M4 to be on par with our award winners, which offer the least distortion, clearest vision, and best depth perception in our test selection.
 Not surprisingly, these are also the most expensive goggles in the test.
-All of the other models in our test have relatively good and functional optics as well, notably the POC Lobes, Dragon NFX, and the Julbo Aerospace.
+All of the other models in our test have relatively good and functional optics as well.

 Getting a goggle that fits your face properly is one of the most important elements for your comfort.
-The size of the M4 is comparable to the Oakley Airbrake XL, Smith I/OX, and Dragon NFX to name a few.
-They are visibly larger, concerning the opening of the face foam, than goggles like the Electric EG3, Smith I/O Mag, or Zeal Nomad.
-Our testers with larger facial structures found the M4 and the Oakley Airbrake XL to be the most comfortable goggles in the test.
-Those with small to medium sized facial structures preferred the fit of the Smith I/O Mag, Electric EG3, and Oakley A-Frame 2.0
+The size of the M4 is on the larger end of the spectrum and our testers with larger facial structures found the M4 to be among the most comfortable goggles in the test.
+Those with small to medium-sized facial structures preferred the fit of other options with a smaller fit.

 Ventilation and Breathability